luluzhou1/alinush.github.io/_includes/refs.md

 [^BCMS20e]: **Proof-Carrying Data from Accumulation Schemes**, by Benedikt Bünz and Alessandro Chiesa and Pratyush Mishra and Nicholas Spooner, *in Theory of Cryptography*, 2020, [[URL]](https://eprint.iacr.org/2020/499)

+[^BCP03]: **A Simple Public-Key Cryptosystem with a Double Trapdoor Decryption Mechanism and Its Applications**, by Bresson, Emmanuel and Catalano, Dario and Pointcheval, David, *in Advances in Cryptology - ASIACRYPT 2003*, 2003

 [^BCPR14]: **On the Existence of Extractable One-way Functions**, by Bitansky, Nir and Canetti, Ran and Paneth, Omer and Rosen, Alon, *in Proceedings of the Forty-sixth Annual ACM Symposium on Theory of Computing*, 2014, [[URL]](http://doi.acm.org/10.1145/2591796.2591859)

 [^BCRplus19]: **Aurora: Transparent Succinct Arguments for R1CS**, by Ben-Sasson, Eli and Chiesa, Alessandro and Riabzev, Michael and Spooner, Nicholas and Virza, Madars and Ward, Nicholas P., *in Advances in Cryptology -- EUROCRYPT 2019*, 2019